ultraviolet-1986/shell_scripts/README.md

-# shell-scripts
+# Shell Scripts

-A collection of shell scripts in various languages
+A collection of shell scripts in various languages.